Cost of Living Advice

-Warm Home Discount - You could get £150 off your electricity bill for winter 2021 to 2022 under the Warm Home Discount Scheme.
+- Warm Home Discount - You could get money off your winter electricity bill for winter under the Warm Home Discount Scheme.
 The money is not paid to you - it’s a one-off discount on your electricity bill, between October and March.

-Winter Fuel Payments - If you were born on or before 25 September 1956, you could be eligible for further help with energy bills, through a winter fuel payment.
-To find out more you can watch this video which explains who is eligible, etc.
+- Winter Fuel Payments - If you were born on or before 25 September 1956, you could be eligible for further help with energy bills, through a winter fuel payment.

 Money and Debt Advice

 Specialist Help and Advice

 - Age UK | The UK's leading charity helping every older person who needs us

 - Royal British Legion - Provides support for ex-service and serving personnel and their family